Last week, a prospective client asked me a very good question.

 Whilst this report sets out how the authors have calculated these value estimates, we must remind ourselves that it’s a generalisation, and the actual value will be different for everyone.

-Also, the report was prepared by an investment manager to help its clients (which are financial advisors) articulate their value.
+Also, the report was prepared by an investment manager to help its clients (who are financial advisors) articulate their value.

 But, putting aside this lack of independence, I agree with the general premise of the report in that an advisor’s role is to help their clients optimise factors that they can control.